JohLav/fulll-backend/README.md

 - Noticed the immediate benefits of CQRS & DDD, particularly when transitioning from in-memory to database persistence.
 - Both challenging and enjoyable at the same time!

+## Next Steps
+1. Clean up and organize imports:
+   - Replace messy relative imports with alias-based or consistent paths.
+   - Ensure all imports follow the same convention across the project.
+2. Fix CLI command parsing warning
+    - Investigate and resolve the warning that appears during CLI command parsing.
+3. Add more tests to cover edge cases
+4. Set up Continuous Integration (CI) pipeline using GitHub Actions to automate testing.
+5. Improve error handling mechanisms to provide clearer feedback in case of failures.